kenatiod/MUT/Understanding Machine Understanding.md

 - Human-AI agreement: The degree to which the human and AI converge on the same decision, which can indicate effective collaboration.
 - Human trust and acceptance: The human's level of trust in the AI system and willingness to rely on its input in decision making.
 - Decision justifiability: The ability to provide a clear, logical rationale for the decision that can withstand scrutiny.
-- Process efficiency: The time and effort required to reach a decision, which can indicate the fluidity of the human-AI collaboration.
+- Process efficiency: The time and effort required to reach a decision, which can indicate the fluidity of the human-AI collaboration (Seeber et al., 2020).

 Longitudinal studies of human-AI decision making in real-world contexts are valuable for assessing these criteria over time.
 Controlled experiments comparing human-AI collaboration to human-only and AI-only decision making can also yield insights into its relative advantages and limitations.

 ### A7.6 -- Conclusion

 The field of human-AI teaming is rapidly evolving, with ongoing research into techniques for explainable AI, human-in-the-loop learning, and collaborative decision making.
-Effective human-AI teaming requires careful consideration of the complementary strengths and limitations of humans and AI, the purposes and contexts in which they will collaborate, and the interaction interfaces and protocols that mediate their collaboration.
+Effective human-AI teaming requires careful consideration of the complementary strengths and limitations of humans and AI, the purposes and contexts in which they will collaborate, and the interaction interfaces and protocols that mediate their collaboration (Seeber et al., 2020).

 Key open challenges include developing more faithful and comprehensible XAI techniques, designing efficient and intuitive HITL interfaces, and striking the right balance of human agency and AI assistance in collaborative decision making.
 Multidisciplinary research integrating insights from AI, HCI, cognitive science, and domain-specific fields is needed to address these challenges.